datastructures-js/priority-queue/README.md

 ### constructor
 #### PriorityQueue
-The constructor requires a compare callback to compare between queue elements. compare works similar to javascript sort callback: returning a number less or equal 0, means do not swap.
+The constructor requires a compare callback to compare between queue elements. compare works similar to javascript sort callback: returning a number less or equal 0, means do not swap. constructor also accepts a prop `from` as an initial array of elements that will be used without adding extra space, and heapified in case is not valid heap.

 ##### JS
 ```js